citizensadvice/build-and-private-ecr-push-action/README.md

 The user associated with the `aws_access_key` must have permission to push, update and read the private repository in question.

+Due to the fact that the action will be running in an `amd64` environment (Also known as `x86_64`), building the image with multi-arch enabled will cause the build times to increase **significantly**, so use only when required.

 ## Outputs

 | Name | Description |